docker-hy/docker-hy.github.io/part2.md

 ### web services

-Compose is really meant for running web services, so let's move from simple binary wrappers to running a HTTP services.
+Compose is really meant for running web services, so let's move from simple binary wrappers to running a HTTP service.

-<https://github.com/jwilder/whoami> is simple service that prints the current container id (hostname).
+<https://github.com/jwilder/whoami> is a simple service that prints the current container id (hostname).

     $ docker run -d -p 8000:8000 jwilder/whoami
       736ab83847bb12dddd8b09969433f3a02d64d5b0be48f7a5c59a594e3a6a3541

-Navigate with browser or curl localhost:8000, they both will answer with the id.
+Navigate with a browser or curl to localhost:8000, they both will answer with the id.

-Take down the container so that it's not blocking port 8000
+Take down the container so that it's not blocking port 8000.

     $ docker stop 736ab83847bb
     $ docker rm 736ab83847bb